obiwanjacobi/Zsharp/docs/lexical/identifiers.md

 > Do we want to give meaning to identifiers ending with a `_`?
 Could we use this for weak-functions (or weak-anything)?

 > TBD: We could also use `_` as a prefix for any symbol to indicate it is a private symbol.
-This would not require to explicitly `export` a public symbol.
+This would not require to explicitly `pub` a public symbol.

 ```csharp
 _privateFn: ()